What are the benefits of owning a puppy?

 Children need to learn how to be kind and caring to others.
-The children have a greater intelligence than the dog and so they are superior to it.
-It gives them a chance to express kindness and concern about its welfare, in the same way that parents do to their children.
+The children have greater intelligence than the dog and so they are superior to it.
+It gives them a chance to express kindness and concern about their welfare, in the same way, that parents do to their children.
 Always take care of those who are less able than you; it is a valuable lesson in life.

 Is your family turning into a bunch of couch potatoes?
 A puppy will help you to do something about it.
 Dogs need to go for a walk at least once a day, so why not make a family occasion of it?
 Not many families can go for a walk together every day, but you could make it a Sunday afternoon ritual.
 During the week, you can take turns in exercising yourself and your canine companion.
 If it gets you away from the television for an hour or two, it must be good for you.

 Sometimes in life, things happen to make us all feel down.
 Even when things are at their lowest ebb, the nudge of a cold nose offers comfort from someone who cares for you very much.
 I am not talking about you granny, though mine has tried it a few times.
 The dog can sense when any member of the family is upset.
 Sometimes it is just nice to see a friendly face when you walk in the door.
 The kids might not distract themselves from their video games, but the dog will meet you with a wagging tail.

 It is a sad fact that they do not have the same lifespan as us.
 It might have been a part of a child’s life for as long as they can remember.
 When it passes, the kids learn a valuable lesson about life and death.
 It is best that they experience it from the passing of an animal than from a person.
 It will only be a couple of days before your family insists on the acquisition of a new puppy.